sbromberger/LightGraphs.jl/doc/pathing.md

 ```julia
 connected_components(g)
 ```

-Returns the [connected components](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)) of an undirected graph `g` as a vector of components, each represented by a vector of vectors of vertices belonging to the component.
+Returns the [connected components](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)) of `g` as a vector of components, each represented by a vector of vertices belonging to the component.

 ### strongly_connected_components
 ```julia